nielssorensen/OpenEmu-wiki/User-guide:-Cheat-codes.md

 A good resource for finding cheat codes is [GameHacking.org](http://gamehacking.org).

-**Important**: Be sure that the codes you use are for the proper region of the game you are playing.
+**Important**: Be sure that the codes you use are for the proper region and revision of the game you are playing.
 Since there can be different versions of a game for various locales, there are also different codes that have to be used.
 For example: cheat codes for a US version of a game may not work for an EU version of a game.

 ### Adding cheats